mine-cetinkaya-rundel/sta101-s16/Logistics/Emails to students/welcome_email.md

 Best,
 Dr. Çetinkaya-Rundel

-PS: A note for students on the waitlist -- lab rooms are physically limited to 24 seats, hence I will not be able to give permission numbers to increase enrollment in lab sections.
+PS: A note for students on the waitlist -- lab rooms are physically limited, hence I will not be able to give permission numbers to increase enrollment in lab sections.
 You are absolutely welcomed to stay on the waitlist as I am sure there will be some students changing their schedules and some room will open up in the class.
 However, note that staying on the waitlist will not guarantee seats in the class due to this physical limitation.